Assessments & Results

 Key Stage 4 and 5 Test Results and Accreditation

-No pupils gained any GCSE qualifications in 2019 but all students gained one or more AQA units award in Life Skills, Arts or Core subject areas or ASDAN awards in Transition.
+No pupils gained any GCSE qualifications in 2023 but most students gained one or more AQA units award in Life Skills, Arts or Core subject areas or ASDAN awards in Transition.
 Four students gained Entry Level qualifications between L1 and Level 3 in English and Maths.

 At Woodlands, we offer a wide range of accredited courses for learners.
 These are chosen to meet the learning aspirations of young people and give them opportunities to explore different aspects of learning at an appropriate level.
-All young people access accreditation at either Pre-Entry, Entry or Level 1 as appropriate.
+All young people access accreditations at either Pre-Entry, Entry or Level 1 as appropriate.
 Where a learner may have the ability to achieve at a higher level, we work closely with partner schools to facilitate this.

 The document below shows the range of courses currently on offer.